Capacity of Finite-State Channels with Delayed Feedback: Computable Bounds On Delayed Feedback Capacity

+Further, the $Q$-graph lower bound for the case of delayed feedback is given in the theorem below. \begin{theorem} If the initial state $\tilde{s}_0$ is available to both the encoder and the decoder, then the $d$ time instances delayed feedback capacity of a strongly connected unifilar FSC is bounded by

 where $\tilde{X}$, $\tilde{Y}$, $\tilde{S}$ are the new channel input, output, and state, respectively (as defined in Section \ref{sec: delayed_as_oneunit}).
-The bound holds for all $Q$-graphs for which the $(\tilde{S},Q)$-graph has a single and aperiodic closed communicating class.
-The joint distribution is $P_{\tilde{Y},\tilde{X},\tilde{S},Q}=P_{\tilde{Y}|\tilde{X},\tilde{S}}P_{\tilde{X}|\tilde{S},Q}\pi_{\tilde{S},Q}$, where $\pi_{\tilde{S},Q}$ is the stationary distribution of the $(\tilde{S},Q)$-graph. \end{theorem} \begin{proof}[Proof of Theorems \ref{theorem:Q_UB_delay} and \ref{theorem:bcjr_general_delay}] First, as shown in Section \ref{sec: delayed_as_oneunit}, after reformulating the FSC, we obtain an equivalent instantaneous feedback capacity problem.
+The bound holds only for aperiodic inputs $P_{\tilde{X}|\tilde{S},Q}\in\mathcal{P}_\pi$ that are BCJR-invariant, and for all irreducible $Q$-graphs with $q_0$ such that $(\tilde{s}_0,q_0)$ lies in an aperiodic closed communicating class. \end{theorem} \begin{proof}[Proof of Theorems \ref{theorem:Q_UB_delay} and \ref{theorem:bcjr_general_delay}] First, as shown in Section \ref{sec: delayed_as_oneunit}, after reformulating the FSC, we obtain an equivalent instantaneous feedback capacity problem.
 Since the new induced channel is a unifilar FSC, Theorems \ref{theorem:Q_UB} and \ref{theorem:bcjr_general} can be directly applied on the new unifilar channel.
 Accordingly, it is only left to show that it is sufficient to optimize $I(\tilde{S};\tilde{Y}|Q)$ instead of $I(\tilde{X},\tilde{S};\tilde{Y}|Q)$.
 The latter holds by the trivial Markov chain $\tilde{Y}-\tilde{S}-\tilde{X}$.
 In particular, according to the new formulation, the new channel state already include the new channel input. \end{proof}